on this page

 Presenting to a hospital emergency department doesn’t meet this requirement.
 If you weren’t admitted to hospital as an inpatient to treat the harm, but should have been, you need to seek a waiver.
 This only applies to the 7 accepted clinical conditions.

-Read more about requesting a waiver in the COVID-19 vaccine claims scheme policy on the Department of Health website.
+Read more about requesting a waiver in the COVID-19 vaccine claims scheme policy on the Department of Health and Aged Care website.

 Your doctor will also need to complete the COVID-19 vaccine claims scheme medical report.
 Your doctor must answer the questions about why you weren’t admitted as an inpatient to hospital.